-The Department of Computer Science at the University of Toronto is among the best in North America.
+The Department of Computer Science at the University of Toronto is among the best in the world, ranking #1 in Canada and #11 globally in the Shanghai World University Rankings.
 Our faculty are world leaders.

 We offer outstanding research opportunities for undergraduates, a tremendous selection of computer science courses and programs, and unparalleled academic options in the Faculty of Arts & Science.

 And the award winning Bahen Centre for Information Technology is a state-of-the-art home base for computer science students on campus.

 - Apply to the Computer Science admission category on the St. George campus

 - Six Grade 12 U or M courses, including English and Calculus and Vectors are required

 - Students outside of Ontario should have the equivalent senior high school credits